Advertisement

 Linearity/non-linearity: The exposure to avalglucosidase alfa increased in a dose-proportional manner between 5 to 20 mg/kg in LOPD patients and between 20 and 40 mg/kg in IOPD patients.
 No accumulation was observed following every other week dosing.

-Immunogenicity: In the study 1, EFC14028/COMET, 96.1% (49 of 51 patients) receiving Nexviazyme developed treatment-emergent ADA.
-No clear trend of ADA impact on PK was observed.
+Immunogenicity: In the study 1, EFC14028/COMET, 95.2% (59 of 62 patients) receiving Nexviazyme developed treatment-emergent ADA.
+Given the variability in ADA response, no clear trend of ADA peak titre and impact on PK was evident in patients at week 49.

 Special populations: Population pharmacokinetic analyses in LOPD patients showed that body weight, age, and gender did not meaningfully influence the pharmacokinetics of avalglucosidase alfa.